firemanwayne/CFVFDDesktopRepository/README.md

-# Fire Manager API
+# FireManager Api
-Fire Manager API Library
+FireManager Api Library

-Library used to query FireManager.net's database based on your credentials supplied by Fire Manager.
-Retrieved XML data is deserialized into objects that can be further manipulated for the clients intended use.
+Library used to query Aladtec's FireManager database based on your credentials supplied by Aladtec.
+Retrieved XML data is deserialized into objects that can be further manipulated for the clients use.

 Schedules:
-Schedules that are defined in Fire Manager's database.
+Schedules that are defined in FireManager's database.

 Positions:
-Positions that are defined in Fire Manager's database
+Positions that are defined in FireManager's database

 Members:
-Members that are stored in Fire Managers database.
+Members that are stored in FireManagers database.

 Staffed Positions:
 Staffed positions are composed of a Schedule, Position, and Member object.